RISD-Code-Lab/spring2020/session-07/README.md

 - You can create [simple shapes](https://p5js.org/examples/hello-p5-simple-shapes.html) such as circle, square, triangle, and a flower.
 - For custom shapes, you will need to define a series of points by using `vertex()`, that are connected via lines to form the outline of a shape.
 - The function call ends with the semicolon `;`.
 You need to put a semicolon at the end of every function call.
-- You can also control not just the shapes that you draw but also two main aspects of those shapes’ appearance: color and outline.
-You can check the color numbering system in depth here: [Processing Color Tutorial](https://www.processing.org/tutorials/color/)
+- You can also control not just the shapes that you draw, but also two main aspects of those shapes’ appearance: color and outline.
+You can check the color numbering system in depth here: [Processing: Color Tutorial](https://www.processing.org/tutorials/color/)

 ## Coordinates
 P5.js takes pixel as a basic unit.
 The pixel in the top left corner of the browser is designated as the pixel at coortinate `0,0`.
 From there, x and y coorinate increases as you move further right and down.

 For more information 👉 [Processing: Coordinate System and Shapes](https://processing.org/tutorials/drawing/)